andrewjmetzger/compose-on-unraid/content/overview/_index.md

 ```
 Don't worry if that looks scary, we'll step through what it all means in the rest of this guide.

-Be aware, there are some drawbacks to using compose on unRAID, so please read through the following section so you know what you're getting yourself into.
+Be aware, there are some drawbacks to using compose on Unraid, so please read through the following section so you know what you're getting yourself into.